 Mix and match these ingredients for a new dish each time you make it!

-Last week, when I made my One-Pot Stovetop Lasagna, we went with Crystal Farms® Provolone Cheese, pre-cooked pork sausage, a spicy pepper spaghetti sauce, Crystal Farms® Shaved Parmesan Cheese, and squiggly lasagna noodles.
+Last week, when I made my One-Pot Stovetop Lasagna, we went with provolone cheese, pre-cooked pork sausage, a spicy pepper spaghetti sauce, Parmesan cheese, and squiggly lasagna noodles.
 (My kids swear the flat lasagna noodles don’t taste as good!)

 Of course, what makes this recipe insanely delicious is the CHEESE.

 You can print the full recipe below, but let’s walk through the recipe step-by-step first…